GA-CyberWorkforceAcademy/Wireshark/Exercise_1.md

 -   Close the TCP Stream window.
 Take note that in the ribbon across the top of Wireshark, there is a new filter automatically created and applied (tcp.stream eq 0).
-For this conversation, there is only a single TCP conversation, but in different pcap files, you may have many tcp streams.
-By changing the number in filter, you can move to other conversations (eq 0 would be changed to eq 1, or so on).
+For this conversation, there is only a single TCP conversation, but in different pcap files, you may have many TCP streams.
+By changing the number in the filter, you can move to other conversations (eq 0 would be changed to eq 1, or so on).
 You can also remove the filter to return to the view of all packets in the capture.
 You can also filter by a number of other criteria such as protocol, IP addresses, port information